NoahDavey/100-days-of-code/log/r1-log.md

 Attempted to do minesweeper challenge and still struggling with it.
 But made some decent steps forward today which was good

 ### R1D14
+Today worked on extending my github accountability tracker a bit.
+Managed to get all public repos via the github API.
+Also was able to create a webhook for that repo.
+Began working on sending a message from the telegram bot.
+And tomorrow will try to finish off this functionality.
+The main thing i was lacking today was being able to detect when the user has sent a message vs a response.
+Perhaps i will need to address this via the commands endpoint however.
+Not sure atm

 ### R1D15
 ### R1D16
 ### R1D17